devopsgroup-io/catapult/README.md

         2. Place the API key at `~/secrets/configuration.yml["company"]["sendgrid_password"]`

 ### 7. **Verify Configuration:**
-1. To verify all of the configuration that you just set, open your command line and change directory into your fork of Catapult, then run `vagrant status`.
-Catapult will confirm connection to all of the Services and inform you of any problems.
+1. To verify all of the configurations that you just set, open your command line and change the directory into your fork of Catapult, then run `vagrant status`.
+Catapult will confirm the connection to all of the Services and inform you of any problems.